subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 Hinton's original design for training the Boltzmann machine got around this by sampling from $p_W$, which can be done without knowing $Z_W$, but unfortunately this algorithm was not able to scale up.
 Modern EBMs solve this problem by borrowing an idea that was used in the simulated annealing algorithm, i.e., introducing noise into the system and then gradually reducing it as the sampling progresses.

 It was also discovered recently that there is a way to sample from EBMs based on estimating the gradient of the energy function ${\partial E_W\over{\partial x_i}}$, also called the score function.
-This allows us to generate samples from the probability distibution $p_W(x_1,...,x_N)$ without knowing what its energy function $E_W$ is.
+This allows us to generate samples from the probability distribution $p_W(x_1,...,x_N)$ without knowing what its energy function $E_W$ is.
-This fundamental idea was discovered by several people around the turn of the millenium, and underlies a generative EBM model called Noise Conditioned Score Networks or NCSN.
+This fundamental idea was discovered by several people around the turn of the millennium, and underlies a generative EBM model called Noise Conditioned Score Networks or NCSN.

 In order to fully exploit these ideas, we also need to generalize beyond the quadratic energy functions used in Boltzmann machines.
 ANNs are well suited for this task, since they provide us with a way to to model arbitrarily complex functions.
 Thus the energy function $E_W(x_1,...,x_N)$ is now a neural network and the